nickjfrench/ms-automation-graph-nestjs/README.md

 As this project is for my own learning, this repo is [MIT licensed](LICENSE).

+Feel free to use it as you like.

 ## 🧑‍🏫 How I Did It

 I like to document my process to solidify what I learn, so I hope you get some value out of this too.

-See [docs/write-up/README.md](docs/write-up/README.md) for step-by-step write up on how I implemented this project.
+See [docs/write-up/README.md](docs/write-up/README.md) for write up on how I developed this project.

+This write up isn't a "code as we go" tutorial, instead acts as clone-able codebase that will explain the decisions made and logic being performed.